andreicscs/server-http/README.md

 # server-http
-a simple archive and HTTP server developed completely from scratch. with a  basic website to showcase their functionalities.

-(visual studio solution)
+a simple http server + archive implementation, with a basic website to shocase their functionalities (visual studio solution)